MicrosoftDocs/xamarin-docs/docs/xamarin-forms/user-interface/graphics/skiasharp/curves/effects.md

 In this new code, the `GetFillPath` call converts the `ellipsePath` (which is just an oval) into `newPath`, which is then displayed with `newPaint`.
 The `newPaint` object is created with all default property settings except that the `Style` property is set based on the Boolean return value from `GetFillPath`.

 The visuals are identical except for the color, which is set in `ellipsePaint` but not `newPaint`.
 Rather than the simple ellipse defined in `ellipsePath`, `newPath` contains numerous path contours that define the series of dots and dashes.
-This is the result of applying various properties of `ellipsePaint` — `StrokeWidth`, `StrokeCap`, and `PathEffect` — to `ellipsePath` and putting the resultant path in `newPath`.
+This is the result of applying various properties of `ellipsePaint` (specifically, `StrokeWidth`, `StrokeCap`, and `PathEffect`) to `ellipsePath` and putting the resultant path in `newPath`.
 The `GetFillPath` method returns a Boolean value indicating whether or not the destination path is to be filled; in this example, the return value is `true` for filling the path.

 Try changing the `Style` setting in `newPaint` to `SKPaintStyle.Stroke` and you'll see the individual path contours outlined with a one-pixel-width line.